(see Gynecologic Tumors.)

 These disorders (see Leukemias and see Lymphomas) are uncommon during pregnancy.
 Antineoplastic drugs typically used increase risk of fetal loss and congenital malformations.
 Because leukemias can become fatal rapidly, treatment is given as soon as possible, without any significant delay to allow the fetus to mature.
 If Hodgkin lymphoma is confined to above the diaphragm, radiation therapy may be used; the abdomen must be shielded.
 If lymphoma is below the diaphragm, abortion may be recommended.

 Breast engorgement during pregnancy may make recognizing breast cancer difficult.
-Any solid or cystic breast mass should be evaluated (see Breast Disorders).
+Any solid or cystic breast mass should be evaluated (see Evaluation).